What is a Zoning Bylaw?

 The Community Development Committee started the process of reviewing our zoning bylaws in July, 2020 with a presentation and leadership from our planner of record, Novatech.
 At the September 8th meeting, Committee started discussions about topics they felt were important to the Community.
 The Committee met again on November 2nd to continue these discussions and they are currently working on a public draft to be reviewed at an Open House meeting.
 The Committee meets the first Monday of every month (moved to Tuesday when Monday is a holiday).
-The next meeting we expect the zoning bylaw to be reviewed is On November 2nd, 2020.
+The next meeting we expect the zoning bylaw to be reviewed is on February 1st, 2020.
 Committee agendas and minutes are shared here.

 When the Open House meeting is scheduled, expect it to be advertised through community newspapers, social media and here on our website.
 The meeting will be a drop-in informal information session, providing a good opportunity to have conversations with our planners and provide feedback to the Committee about parts of the bylaw that are important to you.

 Our residents can also expect at least one public meeting before the bylaw is passed.
 Everyone who attends the meeting will be given a chance to speak.
 Notice of this meeting is given at least 20 days in advance, and will be advertised in local newspapers, social media and here on our website.

 Zoning Bylaw for Review

 When a draft copy is ready for review, it will be shared here.
-It has taken a bit longer than we expected to have a draft ready, but we expect to have a draft copy available late November, 2020.
-In the meantime, you may review our current zoning bylaw are share any feedback with us.
+It has taken a bit longer than we expected to have a draft ready, but we expect to have a draft copy available in early 2021.
+In the meantime, some may choose to review our current zoning bylaw are share any feedback with us.

 - Current Zoning By-Law 2012-35 (Text Only)